SteshenkoMA/LraDataExporter/README.md

 This program allows you to connect to .lra files and download the data for the tests in csv, png, implementing methods from HP Analysys API C#.
 The sample program "AnalysisApiSample2005" that comes with HP Loadrunner was used to write LraDataExporter.

 Read more:

 After studying HP Analisys API I've decided to write a program that can upload data and build graphics on them.
 The uploaded information is saved in the "Report" folder that is created in the directory with .lra file.
-This program contains only some of the possibilities offered by HP Analisys API, namely:
+This program contains only some of the possibilities offered by HP Analisys API:

-1) to connect to .the lra file (HP Analysis)
+1) connect to .the lra file (HP Analysis)
-2) to upload transactions in csv format (number of transactions per second, response times, etc.)
+2) get transactions in csv format (number of transactions per second, response times, etc.)
-3) to build on them graphics to png
+3) build png graphics
-4) unload start and end time and the duration of the test
+4) get start and end time and the duration of the test